The ethos of the Science department at Abbey Gate College is based around the following points;

-In Years 7 & 8, the pupils will be following the Science Works teaching course which meets the needs of the National Curriculum and is fully supported with electronic resources for both pupils and teachers.
+In Years 7 & 8, the pupils will be following the new 'Activate' teaching course which meets the needs of the National Curriculum and is fully supported with electronic resources for both pupils and teachers.
 This is a combined Science course covering Biology, Chemistry and Physics topics that has a major emphasis on learning through fun practical work and builds on successful links with the junior school pupils.

 In Year 9, the pupils are taught Biology, Chemistry and Physics separately by subject specialist teachers following the Science Works teaching course.
 Pupils explore many topics in depth through practical experimentation.
 The skills gained allow pupils to make an early start on the GCSE courses.

 Towards the end of Year 9 pupils will be asked to consider one of two options for their GCSEs:

 1. Separate Sciences:Biology (Single Award), Chemistry (Single Award) or Physics (Single Award)

 This option is likely to favour the higher ability pupil who wishes to pursue any of the Sciences at A Level.
 A successful pupil will end up with an individual GCSE in each Science.
 If pupils decide to choose the Separate Sciences then they must study all three Sciences.
 As this course is aimed at the higher ability pupils they will be entered for both terminal exam papers in each Science at the higher tier.
 Controlled assessments from the previous specifications have been replaced with a series of set experiments that all pupils must complete.
 Aspects of these practical experiments will be examined in the terminal exam papers.

 2. Combined Science: Trilogy (Double Award)